Softpanorama

 TEC RIM Layer

-RIM is an abbreviation of "database Interface module" and like many IBM acronyms actually it neither necessary or have much of the value for structuring the TEC internals space; this is just a database connector but still for some reason it is stressed in TEC documentation.
+RIM is an abbreviation of "database Interface module" and like many IBM acronyms actually it neither necessary or have much of the value for structuring the TEC internals space; this is just a database connector but still for some reason it is obscured by strange terminology in TEC documentation.

-Whenever some TEC component connects to a database, the RIM starts the RIM agent process.
-A RIM agent process uses the database client libraries to communicate with the database and issue SQL statements.
+When TEC component connects to a database, the RIM starts the RIM agent process which uses the database client libraries to communicate with the database and issue SQL statements.

-A RIM object is also referred to a Tivoli environment object that contains essential information about a specific database, such as the database name, database user ID.
+A RIM object contains information about a specific database used with TEC, such as the database name, database user ID.
 A term "RIM host" is a meaningless term that is equivalent to the event server for all practical purposes; more specifically this is a place were the database client libraries are installed.

 Database Home Equates to the value in the $ORACLE_HOME environment variable.